Scouting and Guiding in Victoria: Chief Commissioners of Scouts Victoria

+Scouting has played an important role in the City of Maroondah for more than a century, beginning with the formation of the 1st Croydon Scout Group in 1915.

+Over time, multiple Croydon-based Scout Groups merged to form Croydon Central Scout Group, which continues to operate today and celebrates its 110th anniversary in 2025.

+The Croydon Central Scout Hall on Kent Avenue was built in 1929 and remains one of the district’s longest continuously used community buildings.

 Ethnic Scouts associations

-Russian Scouts, Polish Scouting Association ZHP, Plast Ukrainian Scouts, Hungarian Scouts, Lithuanian Scouts and Estonian Scouts associations operate in Victoria and were formed in the 1940s as scouts in exile associations.
+Russian Scouts, Polish Scouting Association (ZHP), Plast Ukrainian Scouts, Hungarian Scouts, Lithuanian Scouts, and Estonian Scouts associations operate in Victoria and were formed in the 1940s as scouts in exile associations.
 In the late 1940s these associations formed the Ethnic Scout and Guide Association of Victoria (ESGAV).

 Girl Guides Victoria

 Girl Guides Victoria is a member organisation of Girl Guides Australia.
 Guides follow the programme approved at national level.
 Girl Guides Victoria is divided into twenty-six regions.
 Lone Guiding also operates in Victoria.

 The Florence Nightingale Girl Aids were established in 1909, by Wynifred Gipps, and were recognised as Baden-Powell Girl Guides in 1911.
 Originally refused a warrant as a Guide Leader as being too young, when Gipps reached the age of 21, in April 1912, she became the first warranted Guide Leader in Australia.
 On 6 February 1911, the 1st Hawthorn Company was formed, led by Louie Kerr.
 This Company claims to the first in Australia with the full name "Baden-Powell Girl Guides".
 A Guiding organisation for Victoria was formalised in 1921 and the first State Commissioner was Lady Stradbroke.

 Girl Guides in Victoria are taking the pledge to Stand Against Poverty, and meet and exceed the Millennium Development Goals.